Ancient Egyptian Beliefs & Rituals

 Middle Kingdom - Shabti Figurines (2055 BC – c.
 1650 BC)

 Mummification continued also during this period.
-However, commoners did not get elaborate burials and were not always mummified.
+However, commoners didn’t get elaborate burials and weren’t always mummified.
 Grave offerings for lower classes could include just some food, beer and wooden tomb models.
 These tomb models were wooden depictions of everyday life of the deceased, such as boats and agriculture.

 New Kingdom - Valley of the Kings (c.
 1550 BC – c.
 1077 BC)